-Today in our men's group we discussed Acts 20.
-As I read and prepared for our discussion, I noticed 21 character traits of the apostle Paul.
+What kind of leaders did Paul want in churches?
+Today in our men’s group we discussed Acts 20 about the Apostle Paul’s top 21 leadership traits.
 Look over this list, and then take time to assess yourself as a leader.
-Which 3-5 of these are you doing well?
+Which three to five of these are you doing well?
 Put a star next to these.
 Well done, good and faithful servant!
-Now, on which 3-5 of these do you need some improvement?
+Now, on which three to five of these do you need some improvement?
 Circle those.

 - Humble (v.
 19).

 - Integrity.
 Never hesitated to preach the Word, no matter what the consequences (20).

 - Committed.
 Devoted to teaching God’s Word regardless of the venue (20).

 - Unprejudiced.
 Taught everyone…both Jews and Gentiles (21).

 - Compassionate.
 Had a heart for bringing lost people to Christ (21).

 - Spirit-Led; not led by his own thoughts and plans (22).